 The Group enters into commission contracts with suppliers based on their products and quality management system capabilities and compliance with relevant legal requirements to agree on both parties' obligations and the operating procedures.
-Every six months, the Group convenes a supplier review meeting with relevant departments to review the performance of existing suppliers.
+The Group convenes a supplier review meeting with relevant departments in every six months.
+The procurement department requires suppliers to meet the same standards as the Company is required to meet on the management system of Environment and Quality, and review their operating condition.
 Based on the review results, we will require suppliers with relevant risks to improve their existing mechanisms and performance, and terminate cooperation with suppliers that fail to meet our requirements, so as to ensure that the quality, environment and safety of the supply chain are in line with the Group's policy.

-During material procurement and outsourcing, the Group will also comprehensively consider the environmental performance of suppliers and require them to abide by the Group's principles of sustainable development, so as to promote the Group's environmental protection vision throughout the supply chain.
+During material procurement and outsourcing, the Group will also comprehensively consider the environmental performance of suppliers, for example, suppliers will be evaluated in advance and all materials used by the Group must meet the standards of RoHS environmental protection requirements.
+Meanwhile, we require them to abide by the Group's principles of sustainable development, such as labour treatment, etc., so as to promote the Group's environmental protection vision throughout the supply chain.

-The number of suppliers by region of the Shenzhen Factory as at 31 December 2020 is as follows:
+The number of suppliers by region of the Shenzhen Factory as at 31 December 2021 is as follows:

 Region Number of suppliers

-China 430
+China 428

-Hong Kong 185
+Hong Kong 188

-Others 17
+Others 14